kailermai/tp/docs/UserGuide.md

 **:desktop_computer: Note on panel persistence:**<br>

-The right-hand panel is utilised by the help, view, and trend commands to display their respective content (Command List, Student Records, Trend Overview).
+The right-hand panel is utilised by the `help`, `view`, and `trend` commands to display their respective content (Command List, Student Records, Trend Overview).
 Once populated, the information in this panel is persistent; it will remain visible and unchanged even when executing commands that only modify the student list in the left panel (e.g., `add`, `delete`, `find`, `list`, or `sort`).
 </div>

 ### Viewing help : `help`